A lot of “just one persons” working together can accomplish mighty things.

 Reducing Waste and Increasing Recycling at Our Savior’s

-Care of Creation Tip: Reuse, Repair, Repurpose – Textile Wastes
+Tip #2: Reuse, Repair, Repurpose – Textile Wastes

 Old clothes and other fabrics being discarded in landfills grew from about 6 million tons in 2000 to more than 11 million tons in 2017.
 Those numbers don’t include amounts that were recycled or burned for energy recovery.
 “Fast Fashion,” which is less-durable, fad clothing, drove much of this increase with cheap costs that encouraged a throw-away attitude.